-But, despite being stoked to silence my FOMO with the sonic exercise, the result felt kind of tone deaf to me.
+But, despite being stoked to silence my FOMO with the sonic exercise, the result fell flat for me.
 Midway through, my eyes snapped open from a deep, meditative state thanks to the tinging of the singing cups.
-For the next 40 minutes, I laid with my eyes open—and anyone who’s ever spent a night in bed, inexplicably awake, can probably how this session ended.
+For the next 40 minutes, I laid with my eyes open—and anyone who's ever spent a night in bed, inexplicably awake, can probably how this session ended.

 Sure, when I left, I felt slightly more relaxed than I had when I walked in, but my mind was in high gear rather than blissed out.
 After chatting with people who had similar lacking experiences and others too dubious to even give the sonic treatment an ear, I sought out other options to provide me the relaxation respite I need in my go-go-go NYC lifestyle.

 Ahead, find three ways to bliss out—no gongs included.

 I love traditional meditation, but some days, I’m a little too jittery to sit or lay on the floor for a session.
 So when I recently downloaded the Headspace app and noticed an option for a walking meditation, I was instantly intrigued.
 A subscription comes with three kinds of walking meditation—city, parks and nature, and around your house—and the option to try it for 2, 5, or 10 minutes.

 I first opted for the 10-minute city meditation to soundtrack my commute home from running errands.
 During the guided meditation, the instructor told me to focus on how I'm actually walking—how my body is moving, how my feet feel striking the ground.
 He also instructs to gently focus on the general world around me rather than paying attention to every person and thing passing me by.